ddman1101/Auto-DJ/README.md

 The system is described in more detail in the paper _Vande Veire, Len, and De Bie, Tijl, "From raw audio to a seamless mix: an artificial intelligence approach to creating an automated DJ system."
 2018 (submitted)_.

+## Problem

+In some dependencies, it only works on the ubuntu.
+So in this branch I will fix the problem and it is still in the progress.

 ## Installing dependencies

 The automatic DJ application has been developed for python 3.7.7 and tested on Ubuntu 18.04 LTS.
 It depends on the following python packages: